-3.2.3 Navigator

-The Navigator is responsible for maneuvering the ship through space, for raising and lowering the ship's shields, and for arming or disarming the ship whenever necessary.
+3.2.3 Navigator: The Navigator is responsible for maneuvering the ship through space, for raising and lowering the ship's shields, and for arming or disarming the ship whenever necessary.
 In addition, the Navigator is responsible for firing your ship's weapons during combat.
 When you choose Navigator from the Control Panel, the following options become available:

-Maneuver - This option engages the navigational controls.
+Maneuver or Leave Orbit - This option engages the navigational controls.
 Once engaged, you can maneuver your ship by using the appropriate keys.
-See your Reference Card for details.
+See your Command Summary Card for details.